 Forest risk commodity Work beyond first tier of supply chain?
-Please explain Timber No Where we work with subcontractors that do not hold a Chain of Custody for FSC and PEFC, we provide guidance to them in order to ensure they are procuring certified timber products on our behalf.
+Please explain Timber No Where we work with suppliers or subcontractors that do not hold a Chain of Custody for FSC and PEFC, we provide guidance to them in order to ensure they are procuring certified timber products on our behalf.
 We also require those subcontractors to provide us with evidence from their own suppliers (our Tier 2) to demonstrate that they have, indeed, procured certified timber products for us.
-Where we identify issues with this Tier 2 supplier's evidence, such as incorrect invoicing, an out-of-date Chain of Custody certificate, or high-risk timber species, we will alert our Tier 1 subcontractor and asked that they work with their supplier to resolve the issue.
-We also offer our subcontractors to use our guidance documents to assist in this conversation with their supplier.
+Where we identify issues with this Tier 2 supplier's evidence, such as incorrect invoicing, an out-of-date Chain of Custody certificate, or high-risk timber species, we will alert our Tier 1 supply chain partner and asked that they work with their supplier to resolve the issue.
+We also offer Tier 1 supply chain partners to use our guidance documents to assist in this conversation with their supplier.
 This follows the procedures we outlined earlier in question 2.1a.
-However, we do not approach our subcontractors' suppliers directly.
+However, we do not approach our Tier 2 suppliers directly.